Joseph Hoole was born in Preston 1892.

 He died of these injuries in a Casualty Clearing Station on 23 November 1917 and is now buried in Tincourt New British Cemetery, Somme.

-The Pension Record Card confirms the 'died of wounds' as well as showing his dependent mother received a pension - as well as her address.
+The Pension Record Card below confirms the 'died of wounds' as well as showing his dependent mother received a pension - as well as her address.

 These pension record cards massively help family historians and those researching soldiers named on war memorials a great deal.